sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 ## Test Mode

 Having common names for the various black and white box testing modes described above is good basis to develop more tooling support, thus I'll introduce a `TestMode` enumeration.
-It can used to determine the intended test mode a user wants to execute.
+It can be used to determine the intended test mode a user wants to execute.
-Or if a user want a testing framework to execute in a specific test mode, it can be passed as a parameter.
+Or if a user wants a testing framework to execute in a specific test mode, it can be passed as a parameter.

 A test mode is defined by the relation of one *main* and one *test* module name.